 “Buy land, they’re not making it any more” – Mark Twain

-The foregoing text and diagrams cover the explanation of basic principles; the following items give some supplementary information which completes the overall picture; under the headings:
+The foregoing text and diagrams have covered the explanation of basic principles.
+The following items give some supplementary information which completes the overall picture; under the headings:

 1. Application.
 2. Advantages 3.
 Early History 4.
 20th Century History